 Dr. Lew Feldman, Garden Director

-The point at which the incorporation and loss of CO2 balance each other is called the CO2 compensation point.
-In most plants, in order for there to be available sufficient organic building blocks for growth, the amount of CO2 incorporated into organic compounds must exceed the amount lost to the atmosphere.
-Each plant, therefore, depending upon its environment, establishes its own CO2 compensation point.
-In bright light, where photosynthesis is highly favored, the amount of respiration can also be high, allowing the plant to take advantage of the abundance of light and to grow extensively.
+The point at which the manufacturing and loss of energy-rich compounds balance each other is called the compensation point.
+In most plants, in order for there to be available sufficient energy for growth, the amount of energy-rich compounds made must exceed the amount used by the plant.
+Each plant, therefore, depending upon its environment, establishes its own compensation point.
+In bright light, where the formation of energy-rich compounds is highly favored, the amount of energy-rich compounds used by the plant can also be high, allowing the plant to take advantage of the abundance of light and to grow extensively.

 Also, importantly, the leaves in the shade do not have any “filters” (usually other pigments) which function as sunscreens for reducing the intensity of the light; in shade, these leaves want all the light they can get, so they do not develop sunscreens.

-Under these circumstances, moving a plant from the shade into the sunlight essentially overwhelms the photosynthesis light capture system, for now, high intensity light falls on a large area of light capturing pigments, unprotected by sunscreening pigments, usually resulting in damage to the photosynthesis machinery.
+Under these circumstances, moving a plant from the shade into the sunlight essentially overwhelms the photosynthesis light capture system, equivalent to getting a sunburn, and usually results in damage to the photosynthesis machinery.
 As a consequence, such leaves typically die.

 So on your next visit to the UC Botanical Garden, look for plants growing in both shade and sun and see if you can notice differences in the features of the leaves in these two dissimilarly illuminated environments.